 Charismatic, amenable, talented and tough — Connemaras are more popular than ever.
-To celebrate this week's Connemara cover star Castle Fuchsia, take a look at six of the best from history that we won't forget
+Take a look at six of the best from history that we won't forget

 The Connemara’s natural habitat is the almost lunar landscape of Ireland’s rugged west coast, but the breed’s origins are somewhat hazy.
 A legend relates that Spanish horses from the Armada that sank off the coast landed and bred with the indigenous wild ponies.
 This seems somewhat romantic, but you only have to look at the Connemara to see its quality.
 This refined beauty has not escaped the aficionados of M&M showing, to which the Connemara’s track record attests.